Zoya site icon

 Does Zoya have a free plan?+

-Zoya lists a free option in its fee details, but readers should check which screening, portfolio, or research features are limited before relying on the free tier.
+Zoya lists a free option in its fee details, but check which screening, portfolio, or research features are limited before relying on the free tier.

 How does Zoya compare with Musaffa?+